 (4) The Participant agrees to the publication of his or her surname, forename, year of birth, residence, Team name, start number and result (placing and times) in all media relevant to the Event (list of Participants, list of results etc.).

-(5) The Participant may object to the disclosure and publication of his or her personal details by contacting the Organiser in writing, by phone or e-mail.
+(5) The Participant may object to the disclosure and publication of his or her personal details by contacting the Organizer in writing, by phone or e-mail.

-(2) The Participant is therefore expressly notified that the Organiser and its legally authorised representatives and agents are not liable for loss or damage for which they are not responsible.
-This applies for example to loss or damage caused by improper conduct/riding errors by other riders or the fact that Participants are prevented from participating in full or in part due to statutory provisions and/or official orders.
+(2) The participant is hereby once again expressly informed that the organizer and/or his legal representatives or vicarious agents are not liable for damages for which they are not responsible.
+This applies, for example, to damages caused by misconduct/riding errors of other riders or the fact that participants are prevented from participating in whole or in part due to legal regulations and/or official orders.

-(3) This limitation of liability also applies expressly to lost or missing items, articles of clothing and items of equipment and damage to bikes occasioned during transportation.
+(3) The present limitation of liability also expressly applies to lost valuables, items of clothing and equipment and damage to the bicycles caused during transport.

 (1) The Participant is once more expressly reminded that he or she is liable for damage to the Organizer or third parties (e.g. other riders) to an unlimited extent if the Participant is responsible for same, e.g. the Participant is charged with acting deliberately or negligently.
 The Organizer recommends that Participants obtain a policy of public liability insurance for events such as these.

-(2) The Participant hereby undertakes to indemnify the Organiser and/or third parties engaged by the Organiser ("Indemnified Parties") in full in respect of all third party claims as soon as so requested and to pay the costs claimed as against the Indemnified Parties in respect of the loss or damage caused by the Participant and all costs incurred in this regard (including legal defense).
+(2) The Participant hereby undertakes to indemnify the Organizer and/or third parties engaged by the Organizer ("Indemnified Parties") in full in respect of all third party claims as soon as so requested and to pay the costs claimed as against the Indemnified Parties in respect of the loss or damage caused by the Participant and all costs incurred in this regard (including legal defense).